MOSAIC ART by CYNTHIA FISHER

-I have selected these for a variety of reasons: to show my range of styles, types of projects I have been involved in, and personal favorites.
+'BIG BANG MOSAICS HIGHLIGHTS' is a page I created for first time viewers to see my work.
+An overall portfolio, I have selected these for a variety of reasons: to show my range of styles, types of mosaic commissions I have undertaken, and personal favorites.
 Click on an image to link to more information, it may be necessary to scroll down on a page to find the exact linked image.

 Purely Abstract